milekz/freeradius/README.md

-# Freeradius2 based on Alpine Linux
+# Freeradius3 based on Alpine Linux
-freeradius-psql v 2.2.10
+freeradius-psql-mysql, and many more v 3.0.19

 Docker version